-Then, out of nowhere, I started seeing $600 one way business class fares on Philippine Airlines and their own fifth freedom service between YVR and JFK.
+Out of nowhere, I started seeing $600 one way fares for Philippine Airlines 777-300ER business class and their fifth freedom service between YVR and JFK.
 It’s almost as if they’ve been secretly reading my browser history or something and someone in the marketing department was feeling really sorry for me.

 We’ve just got to find a way to get SANspotter on one of our planes, because if there’s one thing we need right now, it’s a silly review of our 777-300ER business class product!